 Patience is indeed a virtue when you’re an artist, but sometimes it’s nice (and perhaps necessary) to see something to completion.
 It makes you feel like you’re moving forward in life.
 I still love writing fiction, but these days I’m more focussed on photojournalism.

 So what is “Wanderlust?”
 It’s a short story I wrote while I was a graduate student at CCA.
 I had read a short story from a collection called In the Future Perfect by Austrian writer Walter Abish.
 Abish used a series of vignettes to weave his narrative and each vignette was labeled with three words, which were used in that section.
 Since I like to try out different techniques with my writing, I decided to emulate Abish’s style and wrote “Wanderlust,” a short story about a young woman writer traveling with a touring rock band.

 Last week I found out that Bewildering Stories published “Wanderlust.”
 I feel extremely honored to be included as one of their contributors, and I urge you to check out the magazine.

-The photos I’ve included in this post are not part of the story, but my time photographing bands was the inspiration for “Wanderlust.”
-I have a lot of respect for any artist because it’s not easy to succeed and oftentimes the only thing an artist has is their passion and dedication.
+The photos I’ve included in this post are not part of the story.
+The years I spent photographing concerts inspired “Wanderlust.”
+I have a lot of respect for artists because it’s not easy to succeed and oftentimes the only thing an artist has is their passion and dedication.
 I dedicate this short story to all the musicians who have inspired me, and I hope you enjoy the story. 🙂